brunocampos01/understanding-the-python-ecosystem/README.md

 :sunrise_over_mountains: **_Python's Habitat_**

-This topic describe how to set up the environment to Python developement.
+This topic describes how to set up the environment for Python development.
 - [Preparing the Environment for the Python](#preparing-the-environment-for-the-python)
 - [Check Python Configuration](#check-python-configuration)
 - [Advanced settings of Python](#advanced-settings-of-python)